- Nursing Home Lawyers for Patients With Impacted Bowels (Fecal Impaction)

 They alleged that the defendants’ combined negligence caused her untimely death.
 They sought compensation for all of the damage that it caused.
 An Illinois jury awarded them $760,000 for loss of companionship.
 Most of that money went to her daughter, and the remainder went to her son.

-Rosenfeld Injury Lawyers LLC Prosecuting Impacted Bowel Cases
+Rosenfeld Injury Lawyers LLC Prosecuting Impacted Bowel Cases in Nursing Homes

 If you or a loved one suffered from an impacted bowel and the failure of nursing care staff to diagnose and treat the condition resulted in undue pain and suffering and severe medical complications, you might be entitled to compensation.
 We can help.